nsrau/azure-docs.it-it/articles/azure-functions/functions-bindings-storage-blob.md

 # <a name="pythontabpython"></a>[Python](#tab/python)

-I metadati non sono disponibili in Python.
+Metadata is not available in Python.

 # <a name="javatabjava"></a>[Java](#tab/java)

-I metadati non sono disponibili in Java.
+Metadata is not available in Java.

 ---